ys951357/GA-Unity-SDK/README.md

 ### Recent Changes:

+##### v.0.5.4:

+- Fixed a UI display error for the GA_Settings Advanced tab in Unity 4.3
+- Added a new GA_Error.cs (message category); exceptions, errors, log info, etc., should use this class.
+Automatic error handling with the GA_SystemTracker will also use the new GA_Error class.

 ##### v.0.5.3:

 - Added an option to toggle automatic tracking of user info (enabled by default).
 See the Advanced tab under GA_Settings.